FortiProxy

 end

-4) For user group, make sure the user group associate with the same LDAP server.
+For the user group, make sure the user group is associated with the same LDAP server.

 edit "Kerberos-Bezza-user-group"